 Here's everything you'll need to make this Moroccan Harira:

-- olive oil
+- Olive oil

-- yellow onion, minced
+- Yellow onion, diced

-- minced cilantro
+- Cilantro, minced

-- minced parsley
+- Parsley, minced

-- pepper
+- Pepper

-- salt
+- Salt

-- ginger (ground)
+- Ginger (ground)

-- tomato puree
+- Tomato puree

-- water
+- Water

-- green lentils
+- Green lentils

-- rice or vermicelli noodles
+- Fideo noodles or broken vermicelli noodles or white rice

-- cornstarch
+- Optional: cornstarch + water

 How to Make It

-What to eat with your soup
+Iftar & What to eat with Harira

 Every family in Morocco has nuances and differences in how they break the fast with this Moroccan lentil soup, or what we call Iftar.

-In my family, the focus of the meal is the harira accompanied by dates, hard boiled eggs and traditional sesame honey cookies.
-Bonus points if you include some freshly baked Khobz (Moroccan bread).
+In my family, the focus of Iftar is harira, usually accompanied by mint tea, dates, hard boiled eggs and traditional sesame honey cookies.

 Here are a few of my favorites: